Madonna House Apostolate: Outreach

-An “apostolic farm,” St. Benedict’s Acres, provides much of the food for the community and teaches members and guests working there to learn to know God in a deeper way as they care for the land for which they are the stewards.
+An "apostolic farm," St. Benedict's Acres, provides much of the food for the community and teaches members and guests working there to learn to know God in a deeper way as they care for the land for which they are the stewards.

 A monthly non-profit newspaper called Restoration is published 10 times a year.

-Madonna House Publications, a non-profit organization, makes available books by Catherine Doherty and other community members, cards with artwork by community artists, a website and online newsletter “Pass It On.”
+Madonna House Publications, a non-profit organization, makes available books by Doherty and other community members, cards with artwork by community artists, a website and online newsletter "Pass It On."

 A Cana Colony summer camp welcomes families each year for a week of Christian living, prayer, and reflection.

-Mission Houses
+Mission houses

 In addition to the training centre in Combermere, Ontario, the Madonna House Apostolate includes mission houses established at the invitation of the local bishop.

-In Canada, these houses are presently found in Combermere (St Joseph’s Rural Apostolate), Ottawa, Toronto, and Windsor, Ontario; Regina, Saskatchewan; Edmonton, Alberta; Vancouver, British Columbia; and Whitehorse, Yukon.
+In Canada, these houses are presently found in Combermere (St Joseph's Rural Apostolate), Ottawa, Toronto, and Windsor, Ontario; Regina, Saskatchewan; Edmonton, Alberta; Vancouver, British Columbia; and Whitehorse, Yukon.

 In the U.S. there are mission houses in Washington, DC; Roanoke, Virginia; Salem Missouri; Alpena, Michigan, and Winslow, Arizona.

-International houses are currently located in Carriacou, West Indies; Robin Hood’s Bay, England; Resteigne, Belgium; and Krasnoyarsk, Russia.
+International houses are currently located in Carriacou, Grenada, West Indies; Robin Hood's Bay, England; Resteigne, Belgium; and Krasnoyarsk, Russia.

 The service of each foundation varies according to the needs of the local Church, as agreed upon with the bishop of the given diocese.
 Houses in Edmonton and Regina serve the homeless through food, clothing and friendship.
-Many missions are described as “prayer/listening” houses, where people are welcomed for the poustinia or to unburden themselves to a listening heart.
+Many missions are described as "prayer/listening" houses, where people are welcomed for the poustinia or to unburden themselves to a listening heart.